 The second phase reveals a conscious-raising of the characters, they become disturbed.
 Diouana begins to make a mental note of the acts of betrayal she experiences from her employer: she is given an apron to wear, she is told to take off her high heel shoes, she is called lazy, she has not visited France as she was promised.
 The ultimate gestures in response to these acts of betrayal is to retrieve the African mask that she gave to her employers as a gift and to refuse the money presented to her for her work.
 In Soleil O the protagonist assembles a similar list of actions: his job hunt, his search for housing, the general response of the French to his presence, the hypocrisy of their notion of equality.
 His final refusal comes after a dream, during which the French currency that has been attached to his body begins to burn.
 He attempts to tear it off, a symbolic destruction of imperialist capitalism.

 The third phase, the fighting stage or rebellion, perhaps is less apparent in Ousmane Sembene's character than that of Med Hondo.
 Although Diouana's suicide may be interpreted as the final rebellion against her employer: the ultimate refusal to be a slave.
 Sembene, however, at the end, employs the mask--which has watched over Diouana throughout the film--as the ultimate weapon to oust the presence of the colonizer.
+And significantly, the mask is held by the young boy, symbolic of the future.
 The protagonist of Soleil O attains the fighting phase amid the revolutionaries, Malcolm X, Che Guevera, Mehdi Ben Barka and Patrice Lumumba, who were in their time "the mouthpiece of a new reality in action" (The Wretched of the Earth).

 No comments: